 Cocoa production is a critical economic activity and source of livelihood for many rural households in Cross River State, Nigeria.
-During the country's early post-independence period, from the 1950s to the mid-1960s, cocoa exports were the foundation of the nation's economy.
-By the 1950s, Nigeria had emerged as a leading global cocoa exporter, with exports surpassing 280,000 tons and contributing approximately 30% of its foreign exchange income (Kehinde, Adeola, and Molatokunbo, 2022).
-Cocoa is generally known to be a tropical tree crop, part of the evergreen family that is used in a wide range of industries including food and drinks, cosmetics, and pharmaceuticals (Oniah, 2023).
-It is a valuable commodity with a wide range of applications in numerous products, owing to its nutritious qualities and adaptability.
+During the country's early post-independence period, from the 1950s to the mid-1960s, cocoa expo Comment [U1]: Nigeria got her the foundation of the nation's economy.
+By the 1950s, Nigeria had emerged as a leading global cocoa export independence in 1960.
+The postexports surpassing 280,000 tons and contributing approximately 30% of its foreign exchange income (Kehinde, and Molatokunbo, 2022).
+Cocoa is generally known to be a tropical tree crop, part of the evergreen family that is us wide range of industries including food and drinks, cosmetics, and pharmaceuticals (Oniah, 2023).
+It is a commodity with a wide range of applications in numerous products, owing to its nutritious qualities and adaptability independence of Nigeria can not be from